 Executive Director's Report

-The Foundation is aligned with no profession, discipline or political party.
-Since its inception in 2005, Sallan has served as an independent convener and facilitator of stakeholder collaborations and as an educator in the public realm.
+At the same time, the Foundation remains unaligned with any profession, discipline or political party.
+Since its inception, Sallan has served as an independent convener and facilitator of stakeholder collaborations and as an educator in the public realm.

-Because Sallan is independent, small and nimble, it is well-positioned to focus public attention and engagement on emerging urban climate and energy trends as well as making connections among current stakeholders as well as with those just beginning to see what's at stake for them in a 'weird climate' world.
-The Foundation is committed to getting ahead of the curve, discovering what's happening now — or isn't — and making its voice resonant.
+Because Sallan is independent, small and nimble, it is well-positioned to focus public attention and engagement on emerging urban climate and energy trends and make connections among incumbent stakeholders as well as with those just beginning to see what's at stake for them in a 'weird climate' world.
+The Foundation is committed to staying ahead of the curve, discovering what's happening now and making its voice resonant.
 Looking ahead, when it closes its doors, it will leave a legacy that matters.

 NYC Architecture 2030